Adelgado4419/milestonereadme/readme.md

 ## Star Wars: Mile Stone Project
 ## Inspiration:

 Hello!
-And thnak you for taking the time to review and play my game.
+And thank you for taking the time to review and play my game.

-The StarWars trivia game came about due to a school project I was assigned; I had just finishe a Star Wars marathon and this immediately came to mind.
+The StarWars trivia game came about due to a school project I was assigned; I had just finished a Star Wars marathon and this immediately came to mind.

 ## How to Play!

 This game is easy to play.
-On load, it should ("should!") star playing music automatically. you have 40 seconds to answer as many questions as possible.
+On load, it should ("should!") start playing music automatically. you have 40 seconds to answer as many questions as possible.
 You must NOT answer more than 3 incorrectly.
 If you do, You Fail!

 Make sure to press submit at the end of the page!